Click here to return to Shelby's BracketWAG.com home page

 The Selection, Seeding and Bracketing process for the Division I Men’s Basketball Championship adheres to the following principles:

-A committee member (“member”) shall not be present during any discussion regarding the selection or seeding of a team the individual represents as an athletic director or commissioner;
+• A committee member (“member”) shall not be present during any discussion regarding the selection or seeding of a team the individual represents as an athletics director or commissioner;

-At no point in the process shall a member vote for a team the individual represents as an athletic director or commissioner;
+• At no point in the process shall a member vote for a team the individual represents as an athletics director or commissioner;

 Committee members have a wide-range of observation, consultation and data resources available to them throughout the season and during selection week.
 These resources provide the foundation for a thorough and educated process that is reinforced by the committee member’s discussion and deliberation.
 Among the resources available to the committee are an extensive season-long evaluation of teams through watching games, conference monitoring calls and NABC regional advisory rankings; complete box scores and results, head-to-head results, results versus common opponents, imbalanced conference schedules and results, overall and non-conference strength of schedule, the quality of wins and losses, road record, player and coach availability and various computer metrics.
 Each of the 10 committee members uses these various resources to form their own opinions, resulting in the committee’s consensus position on teams’ selection and seeding.